 Does your organization have a workforce that's able to properly respond to volatile conditions?
-The Secret Formula for Organizational Agility, a new study from the Institute for Corporate Productivity (i4cp), found that a culture grounded in the right values is vital to empowering agility.
-Non-members, download the preview edition now.
+The Secret Formula for Organizational Agility, a study from the Institute for Corporate Productivity (i4cp), found that a culture grounded in the right values is vital to empowering agility.

 Values, arguably the most important component of culture, help employees understand what an organization stands for and what is expected of them.
 Values that are well-defined, consistent with leadership actions and behaviors, and woven into the fabric of the organization provide the foundation for culture.
 When employees understand, share and embrace the values of the organization, they are more likely to act in a way that is in the best interest of the organization and to exhibit discretionary work behavior.